Roll the mouse over the image to see a caption.

 Click on the image to see a larger version.

-Since May 2005 four libraries have been built in Yupukari, three classroom libraries and a public library.
+Since May 2005 we have built four libraries in Yupukari: three classroom libraries and a public library.

 The nursery school library

 This large, one-room cinderblock schoolhouse accommodates forty children and two teachers, Lucy Andrews and Melvina Holden.
 In May 2005 it was empty, except for tables and chairs.

 After about a month of three-way discussions between the RLF and the school teachers, inspired by the influx of new materials, we began to carve eight learning centers out of the cavernous space:

 - A playhouse, furnished with a doll family, their hammocks, pets and miniature household tools